K-Kit/turbo-expo-nextjs-clerk-convex-monorepo/ABOUT.md

-Below is an example of a comprehensive README document for the Multi-Tenant WorkSafeMaps Platform Backend and Integration.
-You can use this as your starting point and customize it to your project’s specific needs.
+Below is the updated README document that now includes a comprehensive **Notifications** module.
+In this system, notifications may be attached to most entities (POI, asset, project, work order, etc.) and support scheduling multiple reminder times with messages.
+Notifications can be assigned to multiple people and set as repeatable.

 ---

 # Multi-Tenant WorkSafeMaps Platform

-This project builds a multi-tenant map-based safety and operations platform.
-The backend leverages Convex for persistent state management and real-time updates, while the frontend is built with Next.js and React.
-The system is inspired by worksafemaps.com and includes features like multi-tenant support, worksite management, incident reporting, team management, assets and POI tracking, alerts, and project management.
+This project builds a multi-tenant map-based safety and operations platform within a Turborepo monorepo.
+The repository consists of:

+- **Backend (/packages/backend):**
+  Convex functions implement persistent state management, real-time updates, and server-side logic.
+- **Web (/apps/web):**
+  A Next.js application provides a comprehensive web UI for managing worksites, incidents, projects, work orders, contractor management, notifications, and more.
+- **Native (/apps/native):**
+  An Expo-powered mobile app delivers native functionality for operations and real-time data access on the go.

+Inspired by worksafemaps.com, the platform supports multi-tenant worksite management, incident reporting, team management, asset & POI tracking, alerts, projects, work orders, contractor management, and now an integrated notifications module.

 ---